RTuxen/Group-Equivarient-UNet-Segmentation/README.md

 # Group-Equivarient-UNet-Segmentation
 Master-Course project in image segmentations using group equivariant convolutional neural networks.
-Specifically the U-Net ([paper](https://arxiv.org/abs/1505.04597)) architecture is used.
-Project was made in the autumn semester of 2021 at the Technical University of Denmark.
+Specifically the U-Net architecture is used.
+Project was carried out in the autumn semester of 2021 at the Technical University of Denmark.

 The project is carried out by [Rasmus Tuxen](https://github.com/RTuxen) and supervised by: